This article contains:

 - Prepare: Know your audience, provide hand-outs, and have a presentation prepared.
 Some sample presentations can be found on the Field Hub.

-- Visit: Be friendly, record all names and contact information, make sure to ask questions, and listen carefully.
+- Visit: Be on time for appointments, be professional, and be genuine and friendly.
+Record all names and contact information, make sure to ask questions, and listen carefully (listen more than you talk!).
 Refer to some sample questions found at the end of this article.

 Resources to share with educators